Looking to buy Balancer (BAL) in the UK?

 - Funds sent via a UK bank transfer are credited quickly (within minutes).

-- Maximum fees on Coinbase Pro are 0.5% per trade.
+- Maximum fees on Coinbase Advanced are 0.6% per trade.

 - Has GBP trading pairs for many of the popular cryptocurrencies that it supports.